-June 2012 marks the beginning of the second year of the TreeKeepers program (formerly the Seasonal Tree Maintenance Associate Program).
+2014 marks the fourth year of the TreeKeepers program.
 With this new year, the crew has been extended from six months to nine months, which means exciting new tasks and a few familiar faces.
-The goal for the TreeKeepers program for 2012 is to continue lengthening the list of parks that are managed and maintained by the program.
-What remains consistent throughout the past couple of years is the commitment to furthering the quality of life of all Philadelphia neighborhoods and that, over time, we can get all 300 PPR sites on a consistent rotation that will leave every park looking exactly the way it should: clean, green, and beautiful!
+The goal for the TreeKeepers program for 2014 is to continue lengthening the list of parks that are managed and maintained by the program.
+What remains consistent throughout the past few years is the commitment to furthering the quality of life of all Philadelphia neighborhoods and that, over time, we can get all 300 PPR sites on a consistent rotation that will leave every park looking exactly the way it should: clean, green, and beautiful!

 Hard At Work!!
 Here’s a glimpse into the TreeKeepers’ hard work over the past year:

 - Over 90 park sites visited in the City of Philadelphia,

 - Over 100 tons of debris removed in the last year alone.